 $ php phpinfo.php

-Run phpinfo On From Commmand Line with Php Web Server
+Run phpinfo On From Command-Line with Php Web Server

-We can also create a temporary web server which will serve the
+We can also create a temporary web server that will serve the

 phpinfo web page.
 We will use again the php command.
-We will also provide the IP address and port number we want to run web server.
+We will also provide the IP address and port number we want to run the webserver.
+In the following example, we will run the phpinfo page on the public interface and port number 8080.

 $ php7.2 -S 0.0.0.0:8080 phpinfo.php